cici-xingyu-zheng/Dream2024/README.md

 We furthur try out `Dragon + Modred normalized + DN` just as this has out performed, we got `R = 0.614` and `RMSE = 0.124`, so overall okay.

-Optimization is underway...
+Optimization Results: Dragon/Mordred/Mordred normalized + Deepnose have on average > 0.63 performance.

 2. Fix the CID
 	- Done; the correction happens for mixing, so does not affect too much the rest of the code;

-3. Try out leaderboard
+3. Try out leaderboard:
 	- First attempt is on Model 9;
 		- Use KNN imputation for `Dataset` feature
 ```
-Random Forest - R: 0.709
+Random Forest - R: 0.712
 Random Forest - RMSE: 0.121
 ```

-4. Write stacking code (to-do)
+REALIZED THAT THE ONE-HOT ENCODING WAS IMPLEMENTED WRONGLY!!!
+Fixed now; will fix for new code.

 ------

 ## TO-DO:
+**Priority**:
+1. code for making feature generation and stacking more compact for testing
+2. mix and match

+**Prvious left**:

-- think about the relationship between the value obtained from different paradigm
+- The relationship between the value obtained from different paradigm
 - Try distance (1. difference both ways; 2. difference + average)
 	- tried the difference both ways.
 - Mordred versions community: https://github.com/JacksonBurns/mordred-community